 Of course, that wasn’t the only thing to happen.
 The gossip started to go round about Boris and his inevitable push for the top job at number ten.
 I saw a comment that made similar comparisons to mine between his hair and Trumps, and how the two could discuss hair with Putin, subsequently starting open war like the start of one of those really bad end of the world films.
 You know the sort, where the American President is an illiterate arsehole, the UK PM is a bumbling fool with no clue what is going on, and Russia is led by a guy who thinks a nuke will solve it.
 Little too real just now isn’t it…

-The gossip surrounding Boris was the Michael Gove (wanker) would be chairing his push.
+The gossip surrounding Boris was that Michael Gove (wanker) would be chairing his push.
 I actually found myself impressed.
 Only in the UK could someone propose that the solution to all this shite is to put a buffoon in charge, assisted by a guy who has successfully pissed off nearly every single teacher in the country, prior to his removal from the Department of Education.
-He even annoyed the Scots, and they control their own education.
+He even annoyed the Scots, and they have their own, entirely separate Department of Education.
 He then proceeded to upset the Criminal Bar Association as Secretary of State for Justice.
 Yes, this is the guy to help Boris rule.
 For fuck sake.

 And the day continued in the same manner, as news started to drift in that a member of the Shadow Cabinet had been sacked.
 Jeremy Corbyn, Labour leader and leader of the Shadow Cabinet, had apparently reacted to Shadow Foreign Secretary Hilary Benn telling him he had no confidence in him as leader.
 This sentiment was echoed during the remainder of day by almost half the cabinet, to a similar result.
 By midnight 12 members had been sacked or resigned, including Labours only Scottish MP.
-It was kind of like turning over the TV when Brazil got destroyed by Germany, ever time you checked the score had gone up.
+It was kind of like turning over the TV when Brazil got destroyed by Germany at the FIFA World Cup, every time you checked the score had gone up.